• Skip to primary navigation

 Labled ingredients needed for making marinade for lamb.

-Dried Rosemary - fresh rosemary can also be used.
+• Dried Rosemary - fresh minced rosemary may also be used.

 For exact ingredient quantities, please see the recipe card below!